JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-This is called an _object declaration_, and it always has a name following the `object` keyword.
-Just like a variable declaration, an object declaration is not an expression, and it cannot be used on the right-hand side
+> Like variable declarations, object declarations, are not expressions, and they cannot be used on the right-hand side
-of an assignment statement.
+> of an assignment statement.

-The initialization of an object declaration is thread-safe and done on first access.
+>
+{type="note"}

-To refer to the object, use its name directly:
+To refer to the `object`, use its name directly:

 ```kotlin
 DataProviderManager.registerDataProvider(exampleProvider)
 ```

+> The initialization of an object declaration is thread-safe and done on first access.
+>
+{type="tip"}

 Object declarations can also have supertypes,
 similar to how [anonymous classes can inherit from existing classes or implement interfaces](#inheriting-anonymous-objects-from-supertypes):